-- ensure that the details of each Vacancy, apprenticeship and traineeship are complete, up-todate and compliant with the Workforce Australia Online Conditions of Use. - ensure the Vacancy, apprenticeship and traineeship is not an Unsuitable position. - ensure the Job Placement Start Date is within the Participant's Period of Service. - record the Job Placement Start Date in the Department's IT Systems within 56 calendar days of each Participant commencing Employment. - for a job with a Paid Induction Period or employer-funded work trial the Provider can decide whether to use the date on which the Participant commences the induction/work trial or the first day of continuous Employment following the induction as the Job Placement Start Date. - record the Job Placement End Date and End Reason when the Job Placement ends.
+- ensure that the details of each Vacancy, apprenticeship and traineeship are complete, up-todate and compliant with the Workforce Australia Online Conditions of Use. - ensure the Vacancy, apprenticeship and traineeship is not an Unsuitable position. - ensure the Job Placement Start Date is within the Participant's Period of Service. - record the Job Placement Start Date in the Department's IT Systems within 56 calendar days of each Participant commencing Employment. - for a job with a Paid Induction Period or employer-funded work trial the Provider can decide whether to use the date on which the Participant commences the induction/work trial or the first day of continuous Employment following the induction as the Job Placement Start Date. - for a WorkFoundations Placement, this Vacancy type will not track for Outcomes.
+It relates to paid employment placements under the WorkFoundations program.
+If a Participant gains employment following the WorkFoundations Placement with the same WorkFoundations Employer or another Employer, a new Vacancy and Job Placement must be recorded on the day they commence employment. - record the Job Placement End Date and End Reason when the Job Placement ends.